 Since no two visitor experiences are the same, create lots of stories for all different types of visitors.
 For instance, you might come up with one for teachers who are looking for field trip ideas, or families with young children, or older history buffs or researchers.

-- If your stories often feature visitors using their smartphone to look up something on the go, you want to evaluate your mobile website experience.
+Review your stories and look for opportunities to optimize your digital and physical visitor experience.
+If your stories often feature visitors using their smartphone to look up something on the go, you want to evaluate your mobile website experience.
 Is it easy-to-use for someone quickly looking up information while on the bus on their way to the museum?
+If your stories start with a Google search, is it actually possible for visitors to find your website with general search terms?

 Creating visitor stories is another low-tech and free method to bring your visitors to life in a way that informs decisions about your website and digital engagement strategies.